YannS-source/BackTracking_SM/README.md

 The codes are rather straightforward and easy to pick up.
 Feel free to contact me if you have any questions or comments.

 Disclosure information:
 This code is based on historical data, and there can be no assurance regarding future market movements.
-Moreover, you should double-check it to ensure there are no errors or misunderstandings—I am not responsible for any losses or damages resulting from its use.
+I am not responsible for any losses or damages resulting from its use.